firebase/firebase-js-sdk/common/api-review/util.api.md

 //
 // @public
 export function getUA(): string;

+// Warning: (ae-missing-release-tag) "IndexedDbTransactionError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export class IndexedDbTransactionError extends FirebaseError {
+    constructor(actionName: string, cause: Error | string);
+    // (undocumented)
+    name: string;
+}

 // Warning: (ae-missing-release-tag) "isAdmin" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //